 FEATURED GUEST SPEAKERS

-The current focus of Dr. Machtinger’s research, advocacy and clinical innovation has been towards developing, implemented and evaluating a scalable model of trauma-informed primary care.
-Dr. Machtinger has convened, with Positive Women’s Network-USA, a national strategy group to develop the trauma-informed primary care model to guide national implementation and evaluation efforts.
+The current focus of Dr. Machtinger’s research, advocacy, and clinical innovation is implementing and evaluating a scalable model of trauma-informed health care.
+Dr. Machtinger convened, with Positive Women’s Network-USA, a national strategy group to develop a model of trauma-informed health care to guide national implementation and evaluation efforts.